 When I entered the first grade at Hugh Goodwin Elementary School I remember the excitement I had thinking I was being sent to a playground where everyone got to play all the time.
 All I knew about the school was what I saw as I would ride by in my parent’s car and see all the kids playing on that huge playground.
 When I didn’t see them outside playing, I assumed they were inside taking a nap and getting ready for the next play period.
 Hugh Goodwin was one of the 4 elementary schools in El Dorado at the time and was the school which my brother Berry Lee and sister Marilyn also attended.
 They had told me it was “the best school in town” so I thought they must surely have the best games to play.

-Years later following a Christian seminar that Cathy and I attended, we had been challenged to think of some person from our past that had meant a great deal in developing our character.
-I thought about that incident involving Miss Ellis that had occurred over 30 years earlier, and wrote her a detailed 2 page letter thanking her for her influence in my life.
-I told her that she epitomized discipline with mercy and was an ideal grade school principal.
+Years later following a Christian seminar which Cathy and I attended, we had been challenged to think of some person from our past who had meant a great deal in developing our character.
+I thought about the incident involving Miss Ellis which had occurred over 30 years earlier, and wrote her a detailed 2 page letter thanking her for her influence in my life.
+I told her she epitomized discipline with mercy and was an ideal grade school principal.
 I was very grateful for her many years of dedication to excellent childhood education in El Dorado.
 I received a thank you note from her within a week of sending my letter, and I still have a copy of that note written on May 21,1979.